ZacKeskin/GAN-Factory/README.md

 # Project Plan, Backlog & Tracker

-I will create an actions tracker to help alignment towards a high-level plan.
+I have created an actions tracker to help alignment towards a high-level plan.
 I hope we can track to this and keep eachother updated, to understand where we are in real time.
-This will be a GoogleSheet document; link to follow soon.
+This comprises a GoogleSheet document, which can be found at https://docs.google.com/spreadsheets/d/1iw5dNL4kMnFnwyHyoqgyGfzPhCI-4PX7P7ThLXq8II4/edit?usp=sharing